Albertina Sisulu 'the mother of the nation', activist and nurse, who has struggled for her whole life human rights and dignity.

 In 1991 Albertina was elected to serve on the ANC’s national executive committee and Walter was elected ANC Deputy-President to avoid a potentially divisive contest between Thabo Mbeki and Chris Hani.
 The pair attended the ANC conference in Lusaka where Albertina was elected the convener in South Africa.
 Her responsibility was to ensure that the structures of the ANC, especially the women’s section were being addressed.
 In August of the same year, Albertina and Walter visited Singapore, Australia and Mauritius.
 Later in the year they visited North America (7 major Canadian cities and New York, Washington, Atlanta and Boston).

-Finally in April 1994, the Sisulu’s observed the transition of their country in its first democratic elections.
-Albertina and Walter both became members of parliament and 1994 was a time of celebration and family; Walter was reunited with Father Trevor Huddleston on the latter’s return to South Africa and on 17 July Walter and Albertina celebrated their 50th wedding anniversary.
+In April 1994, the Sisulu’s observed the transition of the country in its first democratic elections.
+Albertina and Walter both became members of parliament.
+On 17 July Walter and Albertina celebrated their 50th wedding anniversary.

 • Sisulu, E (2003).
 Walter & Albertina Sisulu: In our lifetime.
 Claremont, South Africa: David Philip.

 • The Albertina Sisulu Multipurpose Resource Centre/ASC, named after Albertina Sisulu, was founded by Albertina Sisulu. albertinasisulucentre.co.za

 • Albertina Sisulu.
 Biography of distinguished woman. pages.interlog.com